venugoapalreddy/biztalk-docs/biztalk/core/property-schemas.md

  When the **propSchFieldBase** attribute is set to **MessageDataPropertyBase**, it means that the value of the promoted property corresponds to data in the message, such as the value of some field.
 When the **propSchFieldBase** attribute is set to **MessageContextPropertyBase**, it means that the value of the promoted property may be from somewhere else, such as an envelope, or that it may be set by a pipeline component.

- **Field Element** nodes in property schemas also have a property called **Sensitive Information**, which when set to **Yes**, will keep the corresponding value from being visible from within BizTalk Explorer and message event and service instance tracking, thereby preserving its sensitive nature.
-See **Sensitive Information** [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)] for more details.
+ <strong>Field Element</strong> nodes in property schemas also have a property called <strong>Sensitive Information</strong>, which when set to <strong>Yes</strong>, will keep the corresponding value from being visible from within BizTalk Explorer and message event and service instance tracking, thereby preserving its sensitive nature.
+See <strong>Sensitive Information</strong> [!INCLUDE [ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)] for more details.

  The following XML Schema definition (XSD) language representation of a property schema contains an annotation associated with the schema element that identifies this schema as a property schema (schema_type="property").
 It also contains three **Field Element** nodes below the **Schema** node.
 The first **Field Element** node, named PromProp1, does not have a value defined for its **Property Schema Base** property, but the latter two **Field Element** nodes have that property set to **MessageDataPropertyBase** and **MessageContextPropertyBase**, respectively.